CollegiateMedicineAndBioscience/wwt-2023/README.md

-# Collegiate Housewars
+# WWT 2023

-Welcome to the repository for the Collegiate School of Medicine and Bioscience BDPA 2023 project site.
+Welcome to the repository for the Collegiate School of Medicine and Bioscience WWT 2023 project site.
 This is a project that is completely made using a NodeJS stack.
 This repository is open-source, so feel free to download, play around, and/or contribute.
 Below is a guide detailing the basic usage of the site and instructions for installation of a local development server.
 Enjoy!

 | Table of Contents             |
 | ----------------------------- |